SnehaKejriwal/MakeMyTrip/README.md

 In this, I have defined test data file.
 I have used excel as external source for defining searchCriteria.

 #### Known Bug
-1. LoginSignUp pop-up in homePage is not handled(tried handling with NoSuchElementException but was not able to handle properly).
-Same happens in Review Page when       recommendation section is not available.
+1. LoginSignUp pop-up in homePage is not handled properly.If pop-up displayed script will work else script will failed because of     NoSuchElementException.Tried handling those but was not able to handle.
+2. Same issue in Review Page when recommendation section is not available.
-2. Filter pricePerNight-- sometime its works sometime it doesnot.
+3. Filter pricePerNight-- sometime its works sometime it doesnot.
-3. AddingRoom-- Currently script is only adding one room .
+4. AddingRoom-- Currently script is only adding one room .
 Not checking based on the Guest count.
-4. In Firefox Browser script works only till searching of the hotel.
+5. In Firefox Browser script works only till searching of the hotel.

 ## Creators